Super-Linear: A Lightweight Pretrained Mixture of Linear Experts for Time Series Forecasting: Experiments

 \paragraph{Training and Implementation.} All Super-Linear models are trained on a single NVIDIA RTX3090 (24GB) using PyTorch \citep{paszke2019pytorch}.
 In Stage 1, linear experts are trained independently and later combined into the Super-Linear architecture.
 We use the Adam optimizer with MSE loss and without auxiliary loss factors.
 For full-shot, the top-k experts are chosen via validation loss.
 All Super-Linear models use a lookback window of 512 and forecast a horizon of 96; longer horizons are predicted autoregressively.
 Full hyperparameters are detailed in App.~\ref{app:hyper}.

 \paragraph{Baselines and Evaluations.} We compare our method to top-performing models.
-For zero-shot, we benchmark against Timer-XL, ROSE, Time-MoE, Moirai, TimesFM, and Chronos \citep{liu2024timer2, wangtowards, shi2024time, woo2024unified, das2024decoder, ansari2024chronos}, and focus mostly on models available on GitHub or Hugging Face.
+For zero-shot, we benchmark against Timer-XL, ROSE, Time-MoE, Moirai, TimesFM variants, Chronos variants, Sundial, and TiRex \citep{liu2024timer2, wangtowards, shi2024time, woo2024unified, das2024decoder, ansari2024chronos, liu2025sundial, auer2025tirex}, and focus mostly on models available on GitHub or Hugging Face.
 Evaluation follows the LTSF benchmark in both zero-shot and full-shot setups, using ETTm1, ETTm2, ETTh1, ETTh2, Electricity, Traffic, and Weather datasets~\cite{liu2024timer2, shi2024time}, including the GIFT-Eval benchmark \citep{aksu2024giftevalbenchmarkgeneraltime}, which covers a wide range of dataset domains and sampling rates.
 The appendix includes additional evaluations such as full-shot (see Tab.~\ref{tab:fullshot}), and extra model comparisons.

+\paragraph{GIFT-Eval: Model Performance and Model Size.} GIFT-Eval \citep{aksu2024giftevalbenchmarkgeneraltime} is a comprehensive benchmark for time series forecasting, designed to fairly assess the zero-shot and universal forecasting capabilities of foundation models across diverse domains, frequencies, prediction lengths, and variates.
+We evaluate Super-Linear against state-of-the-art models including Sundial, VisionTS \cite{liu2025sundial,chen2024visionts}, Chronos, and TimesFM \cite{ansari2024chronos,das2024decoder} in Fig.~\ref{fig:gift_eval}.
+Despite having the smallest parameter count (\textbf{2.5M}), Super-Linear achieves competitive results, delivering a \textbf{16\%} MASE reduction over TTM, the next smallest model, while being competitive or surpassing larger Transformer-based models such as VisionTS, TimesFM, and Sundial.
+Note that the GIFT-Eval leaderboard is continuously updated, and our results reflect peer-reviewed models available at the time stated in Fig.~\ref{fig:gift_eval}.